manuelarodr/IS597FinalProject/README.md

 - **Hypothesis 1**: States that have a higher proportion of female officers will have a less lethal force incidents per year.
 - **Hypothesis 2**: States that have a higher proportion of minority officers (Black, Latino) are less likely to be involved in lethal force incidents.
 - **Hypothesis 3**: States where a greater share of officers are employed in agencies with a civilian complaint review board will have a less lethal force incidents per year.
-- **Hypothesis 4**: The relationships described in H1–H3 will be stronger in 2020 than in 2016, reflecting the increasing impact of organizational accountability measures over time.
+- **Hypothesis 4**: The relationships described in hypotheses 1-3 will be stronger in 2020 than in 2016, reflecting the increasing impact of organizational accountability measures over time.

 ## Data Sources